kalkin-courses/cse15l-lab-reports/lab-report-1.md

 ![](images/lab-report-1/keygen.png)

 I went back to the server and made a directory called `.ssh`.
-Then I logged out and copied the id_rsa file into the `.ssh` directory in the remote server.
+Then I logged out and copied the id_rsa.pub file into the `.ssh` directory in the remote server.
 Now I can log into the remote server using the password I set earlier instead of having the remember the other password that I set even earlier.
 How convenient!
 Maybe I shouldn't have set a password when making the ssh key.

+**NOTE: MAKE SURE TO COPY `id_rsa.pub` AND NOT `id_rsa`**

 ![](images/lab-report-1/usingkey.png)